Sustainable Development Goals: Goal 12: Responsible consumption and production

-SDG 12 is to: "Ensure sustainable consumption and production patterns".
-One of the indicators is the number of national policy instrument to promote sustainable consumption and production patterns.
+SDG 12 is to: "Ensure sustainable consumption and production patterns."
+One of the indicators is the number of national policy instruments to promote sustainable consumption and production patterns.
 Another one is global fossil fuel subsidies.
 An increase in domestic recycling and a reduced reliance on the global plastic waste trade are other actions that might help meet the goal.

 Goal 13: Climate action

-SDG 13 is to: "Take urgent action to combat climate change and its impacts by regulating emissions and promoting developments in renewable energy".
+SDG 13 is to: "Take urgent action to combat climate change and its impacts by regulating emissions and promoting developments in renewable energy."
 In 2021 to early 2023, the Intergovernmental Panel on Climate Change (IPCC) published its Sixth Assessment Report which assesses scientific, technical, and socio-economic information concerning climate change.

 Goal 14: Life below water

-SDG 14 is to: "Conserve and sustainably use the oceans, seas and marine resources for sustainable development".
+SDG 14 is to: "Conserve and sustainably use the oceans, seas and marine resources for sustainable development."
 The current efforts to protect oceans, marine environments and small-scale fishers are not meeting the need to protect the resources.
-Increased ocean temperatures and oxygen loss act concurrently with ocean acidification and constitute the deadly trio of climate change pressures on the marine environment.
+Increased ocean temperatures and oxygen loss act concurrently with ocean acidification to constitute the deadly trio of climate change pressures on the marine environment.

 Goal 15: Life on land

-SDG 15 is to: "Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss".
+SDG 15 is to: "Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss."
 The proportion of remaining forest area, desertification and species extinction risk are example indicators of this goal.

 Goal 16: Peace, justice and strong institutions

-SDG 16 is to: "Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels".
+SDG 16 is to: "Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels."
 Rates of birth registration and prevalence of bribery are two examples of indicators included in this goal.

+An inclusive society has "mechanisms to enable diversity and social justice, accommodate the special needs of vulnerable and disadvantaged groups, and facilitate democratic participation".

-Goal 17: Partnership for the goals
+Goal 17: Partnerships for the goals

-SDG 17 is to: "Strengthen the means of implementation and revitalize the global partnership for sustainable development".
+SDG 17 is to: "Strengthen the means of implementation and revitalize the global partnership for sustainable development."
 Increasing international cooperation is seen as vital to achieving each of the 16 previous goals.
-Developing multi-stakeholder partnerships to share knowledge, expertise, technology, and financial support is seen as critical to overall success of the SDGs.
-The goal encompasses improving north–south and South-South cooperation, and public-private partnerships which involve civil societies are specifically mentioned.
+Developing multi-stakeholder partnerships to facilitate knowledge exchange, expertise, technology, and financial resources is recognized as critical to overall success of the SDGs.
+The goal includes improving north–south and South–South cooperation.
+Public-private partnerships which involve civil societies are specifically mentioned.